mansona/universal-design-system/slides/005-complete-set-of-standards.md

   Let's write some notes!
 ---

-# complete set of standards
+> A design system is a complete set of standards intended to manage design at scale ... <cite>https://www.nngroup.com/articles/design-systems-101/</cite>

-This is a slide!